 The broad benefits of cardamom tea are related to digestion, detoxification, dental health, diuretic effects, relief from depression and skin-related benefits.

-- Cardamom tea has a large amount of anti-oxidants which help in fighting free radicals that may cause skin cancer.
-Because of these anti-oxidants, cardamom is also a great anti-ageing spice.
+- Cardamom tea has a large number of antioxidants which help in fighting free radicals that may cause skin cancer.
+Because of these antioxidants, cardamom is also a great anti-ageing spice.

 - It boosts overall blood circulation which makes the skin glow and look for radiant.